siuusunn/ga-project-1-snake-game/README.md

 ### Eating the Apple

-The `eatsApple()` function is created to check if the snake has eaten the apple.
+The `eatsApple()` function was created to check if the snake has eaten the apple.
 It has a very simple condition to check if the snake head is in the same cell as the apple (thus eating the apple):

 ```js
 if (cells[snake[0]].classList.contains("apple"))
 ```

-And then it will excute `spawnApple()` again, make the current score go up, grow the snake with `snake.push()`, clear the interval, render the snake according to the new array, update the `snakeSpeed` and run `moveSnake()` again (so that the snake moves faster everytime it eats an apple!).
+And then it would execute `spawnApple()` again, make the current score go up, grow the snake with `snake.push()`, clear the interval, render the snake according to the new array, update the `snakeSpeed` and run `moveSnake()` again (so that the snake moves faster every time it eats an apple!).

 ### Game Over Conditions

-There are only two conditions that will make the game end:
+There are only two conditions that would make the game end:

 1. Snake hitting the wall
 2. Snake hitting its own body

-I first created a `gameOver()` function which will clear interval when executed.
-Then I created a `checkForCollision()` function with `if` statements to check if the above conditions are true.
+I first created a `gameOver()` function which would clear the interval when executed.
+Then I created a `checkForCollision()` function with `if` statements to check if the above conditions were true.

-First is to check if the snake is hitting the wall.
-The second condition in each statement is to allow user to maneuver when the snake is in front of the wall.
+First was to check if the snake was hitting the wall.
+The second condition in each statement was to allow the user to manoeuvre when the snake is in front of the wall.

 ```js
 if ((snake[0] + width >= width * width && directionOfTravel === "down") ||